tanish-jain-225/tanish-jain-225/README.md

 ## 👋 About Me

 Hello!
-I'm **Tanish Jain**, a passionate **full-stack web developer** and engineering student who loves building functional and user-friendly web applications.
+I'm **Tanish**, a passionate **full-stack web developer** and engineering student who loves building functional and user-friendly web applications.
 Whether it's crafting responsive frontends or designing robust backend logic, I enjoy every step of the development process.

 I thrive in collaborative environments, enjoy debugging as much as building, and constantly seek out new technologies to learn and experiment with.